-During the year ended September 30, 2016, a total of \$38 (2015 - \$12) was recorded to contributed surplus for the RSRs vested during the year.
+During the year ended September 30, 2017, stock-based compensation expense of \$93 (2016 - \$38) was recorded for the RSRs vested during the period.
 RSRs vest three years from the award date, in accordance with the RSR Plan.

-13 Contingencies and commitments
+12 Contingencies and commitments